AdvancedThreatAnalytics/threat-analytics-search/README.md

     - Adding or removing search providers.

 Additionally, there is a migration page that is used to relocate the user's settings from the local storage, i.e. `localStorage`, to Chrome's storage, i.e. `chrome.storage.local`.
 This change was required after upgrading the manifest file to version 3 since service workers (unlike background pages) do not have access to the local storage.

+### Building

+Building is done using [Webpack](https://webpack.js.org/).
+To build the "distribution" code, you first have to execute `yarn`, to install all dependencies, and then `yarn run build` to build.
+This command will create `dist` directory and copies all files into it and minifies them.

 ### Packaging